EbenOsei21/deploy-sample-eventOrchestration-setup-blueprint/blueprint/index.md

 terraform apply --auto-approve
 ```

 This should create and deploy the infrastructure.
 This includes 3 flows(an inbound call flow, a secure flow and a worflow), two lambdas(including the roles and policies that comes with it), data integrations, and data actions for the lambdas.
-After everything is set up, a python script, located in `blueprint/terraform/workflow_trigger` get called with the id of the workflow.
+After everything is set up, a python script, located in `blueprint/terraform/workflow_trigger` gets called with the id of the workflow.
 This is a crucial part of the infrastructure because the script subscribes(with your `workflowId`) to a Notifaction topic that allows the workflow to be called when a call disconnects in your system.

 ### Building Golang Lambda